flowhub/jsjob-ethereum/README.md

 Proof-of-concept

-* Something which posts jobs to Ethereum (MsgFlo participant?)
-* Initial JS interface definition for worker plugins
-* Something which listens to new jobs on Ethereum JobAgency, and performs them.
+* Contract and UI should support waiting for and getting job results
+* Perform a test on testnet
-* Something that waits for completed jobs (MsgFlo participant?)
+* node.js code for posting jobs and waiting for results
-* Some example application, which has some code+data up on IPFS, uses this to compute things
+* Add some example application(s), which has some code+data up on IPFS, uses this to compute things

 Solving capable